Pandocomatic

 Hello *World*!

-pandocomatic is instructed by the pandoc
+pandocomatic is instructed by the pandoc property to

-to goodday_world.html
+hello_world.md to goodday_world.html instead,

-instead, use command-line option --output goodday_world.html
+use command-line option --output goodday_world.html.
+For

-property above as follows:
+the pandoc property above as follows:

 pandoc: